The snake charmer’s deadly secret

 The tragedy of superstition

 Now comes the harrowing part of this narrative.
 On a different trip to India, I was in the city of Bangalore — today the technological centre of the country.
-I heard about a police officer who was a “snake catcher”: if anyone saw a snake in the garden he would be called to remove it.
+There I heard about a police officer who was a “snake catcher”: if anyone saw a snake in the garden he would be called to remove it.

 I visited the police station where the man worked and spent a while chatting with him.
 He was full of stories about the snakes he had caught and removed in the thirty years he had been doing this.
 I was not impressed with his zoological expertise.
 For instance, he told me there were dozens of species of poisonous snakes — actually there are only four, five if you count the very rare King Cobra.
 I asked him to call me and take me along if there was a case of snake removal in the next few weeks.
 I had a motorcycle and would come at any time to watch him work.
 He was honoured by my interest and promised to do so.

-A week later we opened the Deccan Herald newspaper and found a report of the demise of my new acquaintance.
+A week later I opened the Deccan Herald newspaper and found a report of the demise of my new acquaintance.
 He had been bitten by a snake he was trying to remove from the garden of a villa in Bangalore.
 I immediately went to the scene of the accident and spoke with the owners who had called him.
 They described what had transpired.

 Apparently, they had seen a snake in the garden in the early hours and called the police officer.
 He had come over immediately and found it hiding in an outhouse.
 It was a full-grown cobra, and he caught it and put it in a sack — but had been bitten in the process.
 The house owner wanted to drive him to the hospital for emergency treatment, but he had declined.
 “I have my own remedy,” he said, and pulled out a snake stone.
 He placed it on the two fang marks on his arm, sat down cross-legged on the lawn, smiling and sipping at a coffee they had brought him — and then calmly died.

 I made further inquiries and spoke with his colleagues at the police station.
 They told me the call had come at 6:30 a.m. and he had considered contacting me, but had decided it was “too early to disturb the European gentleman.”
 That was his death sentence: if I had been present, I would have cut open the wound and sucked out as much of the poison as possible (as I had learned from my father and subsequent snake experts).
 And I would have forced him into the car and rushed him to hospital.
-No way I would have let him sit there and die, with the silly “snake stone” on the wound.
+No way I would have let him sit there and die, with the silly “snake stone” on the snake-bite.

 I have come to the following conclusion: like my snake charmer friends, this police officer had had only one cure for snake bites: don’t get bitten.
 Nothing else.
 In thirty years of handling snakes, he had never had an accident — until that fateful morning when he did not call me.